WINROCK CENTER

 In a little more than 2 years, construction was underway again.
 This time, an Upper Mall concourse was built over the North Mall.
 Likewise, the Food Park was enlarged with four vendors.
 When completed in August 1984, the mall expansion had added twenty-three inline stores.
 These included Waldenbooks, Career Image and The Limited.
 WINROCK CENTER now spanned approximately 934,000 leasable square feet and housed 130 stores and services.

 The next major development at WINROCK CENTER involved Texas-based Bealls ["belz"].
 They added a 1-level (55,000 square foot) store to the east side of the mall, which began business on October 17, 1985.
 A reworking of the Food Park moved that facility into adjacent space to the northeast.
-When the renovation was completed in July 1989, the culinary complex housed eateries such as Macario Riviera Mexican Food, Blake's Lotaburger and D.W.
+When the renovation was completed in July 1989, the Food Park housed eateries such as Macario Riviera Mexican Food, Blake's Lotaburger and D.W.
 Spud Company.

 Meanwhile, CORONADO CENTER had snatched J.C.
 Penney from WINROCK CENTER in January 1990.
 In January 1993, a west end mall renovation got underway.
 The vacant J.C.
 Penney was knocked down, along with a great deal of the west section of the mall.
-The adjacent Walgreen (formerly Safeway) Wing was demolished and replaced by expanded parking.
+The former West Court was rebuilt as part of a 31 million dollar project.

-Vacant spaces now lined the mall's courts and concourses.
+Vacant spaces now lined courts and concourses.
 The motel, which had been operating as the Best Western Winrock Inn, closed in March 2005.
 The final blow to WINROCK came in October 2006, with completion of the ABQ UPTOWN lifestyle center.
 This venue was located on a site adjacent to WINROCK CENTER.

 The owners of WINROCK, Parsippany, New Jersey-based Prudential Real Estate Investors, had purchased the mall structure in 1979 and land beneath it in 2002.
-In July, they announced plans to redevelop the failing retail complex as THE AVENUE AT WINROCK, an open-air shopping complex.
+In July, they announced plans to redevelop the failing retail complex as THE AVENUE AT WINROCK, an open-air complex.

 The first of many hurdles presented itself in January 2003.
-A lawsuit was filed against the mall's owners.
+A lawsuit was filed against mall owners.
 This was settled in May 2004.
 Later, the demalling project was put on hold, with rising construction costs cited as the reason.
 Prudential threw in the proverbial towel in September 2007 and sold the virtually vacant venue to Albuquerque-based GK Partners.

 Redevelopment had been on the drawing board for several years, while demolition and new construction were stymied by a weak national economy.
 However, in late 2010, news surfaced of a new Regal megaplex and IMAX Theater.
 A new name was bequeathed for the shopping-center-to-be; WINROCK TOWN CENTER.

-Demolition of the vacant hotel commenced in May 2012.
+Demolition of the vacant motel commenced in May 2012.
 The remainder of the mall was left standing...for the time being.
-A freestanding BJ's Restaurant & Brewhouse, the first new WINROCK TOWN CENTER tenant, welcomed its first diners on November 5, 2012.
+A freestanding BJ's Restaurant & Brewhouse, the first new WINROCK TOWN CENTER tenant, welcomed first diners on November 5, 2012.
 The dedication of the Regal Winrock IMAX & RPX took place on November 8, 2013.

 Sports Authority relocated from its original mall location (the former Oshman's Supersports USA).
-They moved into the old Marshalls / Bed, Bath & Beyond space.
+They moved into the old Marshalls-Bed, Bath & Beyond space.
 This new Sports Authority opened on August 8, 2015, but was shuttered after only 1 year.

+A 2-level underground parking garage was built on the old motel spot.
+A structure covering the garage would house stores such as David's Bridal, Ulta Beauty, Famous Footwear and Nordstrom Rack.
+These opened their doors between July and October 2016.
 T.J.
-Maxx, occupying the old Montgomery Ward Specialty Store, opened in September 2016.
-Several new restaurants were also constructed in the periphery of the new WINROCK power center.
+Maxx, occupying the old Montgomery Ward, opened in September 2016.
+Several new restaurants were constructed in the periphery of the new power center.
 These included Dave & Buster's Grand Sports Cafe and Red Robin Gourmet Burgers.

 Sources: